LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 ### Data Transporter Authorization

 Once you have created your keys, enter them into Transporter via the Conversational Cloud section and click create.
 Your API keys will be encrypted and stored securely.

-After verifying your keys are valid, you will see the LiveEngage setting appear in the table below - it is now ready for use as your source when you configure your first report.
+After verifying your keys are valid, you will see the Conversational Cloud setting appear in the table below - it is now ready for use as your source when you configure your first report.

 ![](/img/data-transporter5.png)